autumn-mck/site-web-gen-java/project-sonar/index.md

 How to deal with Project Sonar's data
 From the beginning
 01/02/2022
-03/02/2022
+04/02/2022
 nodejs, project sonar, programming
 -----
 ## What is Project Sonar?
-[Project Sonar](https://opendata.rapid7.com/) is a data collection project containing information from scans across the internet: [DNS records](https://en.wikipedia.org/wiki/Domain_Name_System), SSL Certificates, and also scans many commonly used ports for TCP/UDP.
+[Project Sonar](https://opendata.rapid7.com/) is a data collection project containing information from scans across the internet: DNS records, SSL Certificates, and also scans of many commonly used ports with TCP/UDP.

 ### Why should you use it?
 Project Sonar's forward DNS data can be used as a reverse DNS lookup (Finding a list of domains that point to a given IP address) more reliably than the standard method ([PTR Records](https://www.cloudflare.com/learning/dns/dns-records/dns-ptr-record/)).

 It can also be used for subdomain enumeration (Finding subdomains under the given domain), which can reveal web applications and other services are publicly exposed to the Internet.

-The port scans can also be used to guess at what software is running and publicly exposed.
+The port scans can also be used to guess at what software a server is running and publicly exposed.

 ## Setup